200-Hour YOga Teacher Training at yoga Soup

 • The Art of Teaching & Sequencing – Learn to design safe, inspiring classes and workshops that go beyond memorization to creative, accessible sequencing.

-• Yoga & Tantra Philosophy – Explore the roots of yoga, sacred texts, and non-dual Tantra, integrating ancient wisdom into modern practice.
+• Yoga Philosophy – Explore the roots of yoga through sacred texts integrating ancient wisdom into modern practice.

 • Trauma-Informed Yoga & Safe Spaces – Discover how to create inclusive, healing environments that support both personal and student transformation.